funnyboy-roks/mapify/README.md

 ## Permissions

-`mapify.command.mapify` - Permission to use the `/mapify` command - Default: OP
+- `mapify.command.mapify` - Permission to use the `/mapify` command - Default: OP
+- `mapify.command.mapify.reload` - Permission to use the `/mapify reload` command - Default: OP

-`mapify.command.refreshmaps` - Permission to use the `/refreshmaps` command - Default: OP
+- `mapify.command.refreshmaps` - Permission to use the `/refreshmaps` command - Default: OP
+- `mapify.operator` - Permission to determine whether mapify should treat a player as an operator - Default: OP

 ## FAQ